Is a Head Transplant Really Going to Happen?

-Just a few months ago, Valery Spiridonov named to be the first patient to undergo the transplant.
+In 2017, Valery Spiridonov was named as the first patient that would undergo the transplant.
 However, the young man decided to decline the offer.
-Now the man everyone now knows as the 21st-century “Frankenstein” will be a Chinese patient whose name remains anonymous.
+Then it was rumored that a Chinese patient would be the first “guinea pig”.

 A neurosurgeon’s dream, a challenge that science has not yet met